lnblanke/ML/README.md

-# OCR
+# DL
-Programs in Python for deep learning (Neural Network)
+Practice codes in Python for deep learning (Neural Network)